 - Column Show row spans by 4 rows when it has content.

 - Column Show uses CSS class rules to specify background and border.

 - Column Show has a custom cell renderer to make use of the extra space.

 Constraints with Row Spanning

-Row Spanning breaks out of the row / cell calculations that a lot of features in the grid is based on.
+Row Spanning breaks out of the row / cell calculations that a lot of features in the grid are based on.
 If using Row Spanning, be aware of the following:

-- Responsibility is with application to apply background style to spanning cells so that cells overwritten cannot be seen.
+- Responsibility is with the developer to apply a background style to spanning cells so that overwritten cells cannot be seen.

 - Overwritten cells will still exist, but will not be visible.
-This means cell navigation will go to the other cells - eg if a row spanned cell has focus, and the user hits 'arrow down' key, the focus will go to a hidden cell.
+This means cell navigation will go to the other cells - e.g. if a row spanned cell has focus, and the user hits the 'arrow down' key, the focus will go to a hidden cell.